Seated with Christ in Heavenly Places (Eph. 1 v 20-23, 2 v 6-10).

 Everyone recognises that the young and weak should be governed by God’s law of love but the fear for self-survival is imposed upon them in the classroom does the opposite.
 They are freely introduced to every form of evil through their personal electronic blinkers but the fact that only God is good is censored (Jas.
 1 v 17-26).

-Today the world is blinded to the fact that it is threatened by corrupted institutions, droughts and floods, financial instability, plagues and epidemics, earth quakes and volcanism, fuel crisis, air and water pollution with Christian countries financed and ruled by foreign powers and strange gods as warned in Deuteronomy 28.
+Today the world is blinded to the fact that it is threatened by corrupted institutions, droughts, fires and floods, financial instability, plagues and epidemics, earth quakes and volcanism, fuel crisis, air and water pollution with Christian countries financed and ruled by foreign powers with strange gods as warned in Deuteronomy 28.

 Without Christ I am unhappy and buffeted by every wind that blows away the unreal world that I weave to shield me (Gen. 3 v 8-10, Eph.
 4 v 14).
-With him I experience a new, eternal reality that sets me free from the old man’s godless, death bound state (Rom.
-8).
+With him I experience a new, eternal reality that sets me free from the old man’s godless, death bound state (Num.
+23 v 20-24).

 Those who accept the life of God’s sinless second Adam by faith before their self-centred nature dies can be judged as righteous again (1 Cor.
 15 v 47-57).
 They return to their Father-God’s original commandment of only trusting in Him for help and advice (Job 42 v 3-6, Jn.
 14 v 6-17, Rom.
 8 v 26-39).